-The Hungarian Meteorological Service introduced the quality management system ISO 9001:2000 in 2002.
-The Unit of National Emissions Inventories has an own, specific ISO procedure, which aims to fulfill the QA/QC requirements of UNFCCC reporting mostly applicable for the CLRTAP reporting as well.
-Internal ISO audits are conducted every year.
-The Met.
-Service passed an in-depth ISO audit in January 2013 during which the activities of the GHG Division were also audited.
+The Hungarian Meteorological Service, legal predecessor of HungaroMet, introduced the quality management system ISO 9001:2000 in 2002.
+The unit responsible for emission Inventories has an own, specific ISO procedure, which aims to fulfill the QA/QC requirements of UNFCCC reporting mostly applicable for the CLRTAP reporting as well.
+Having an ISO system in place has an advantage of being subject to regular internal and external audits.
+The most recent in-depth external audit was held in December 2023 which the activities of the emission unit were also audited.
+Therefore, we can claim that the inventory is subject to and our procedures are in line with ISO 9001:2008.

-ISO procedure regarding the Unit of National Emissions Inventories is used as QA/QC Plan required by the UNFCCC reporting.
-General elements of this QA/QC Plan are applied in the case of CLRTAP reporting too.
+The ISO procedure regarding the unit responsible for emission inventories is used as QA/QC Plan required by the UNFCCC reporting.
+General elements of this QA/QC Plan are applied also for CLRTAP reporting.
 In addition, QA/QC Plan has been updated in 2014 in order to extend the provisions regarding CLRTAP reporting too.
-Please find the English version of the updated QA/QC Plan in Annex 6 of National Inventory Report 2014 MAY submission, available at:
+Our most recent QA/QC Plan (No.: MFO\NELO\402.01) is from December 2022.
+Please find the English version of the updated QA/QC Plan in Annex 5 of National Inventory Report (2023 submission), available at: https://unfccc.int/documents/627849.

-http://unfccc.int/national_reports/annex_i_ghg_inventories/national_inventories_submissions/item_s/8108.php